A one product Shopify store is arguably the most underrated way to get into eCommerce.

 Offering other products early in the buying journey can work too, but you may find that it distracts users from your core product or makes them question if they need to buy your additional products, which can cause hesitation.

 That’s why one of the best ways to add upsells and cross-sells to a one-product store is to do it on the thank-you page.

-Because at this point, you’ve already secured the sale of your core product and can now safely offer customers additional products without the risk of losing the sale.
+Because at this point, you’ve already secured the sale of your core product on the checkout page and can now safely offer customers additional products without the risk of losing the sale.

 ReConvert allows you to customize your thank-you page to add a high-converting post-purchase upsell.